dart-lang/dartdoc/README.md

 In general, paths are relative to the directory the dartdoc_options.yaml the option is defined in and should be specified as POSIX paths.
 Dartdoc will convert POSIX paths automatically on Windows.

+Unsupported and experimental options:

+   * **ambiguousReexportScorerMinConfidence**:  The ambiguous reexport scorer will emit a warning if it is not at least this confident.
+Adjusting this may be necessary for some complex packages but most of the time, the default is OK.
+Default: 0.1

 ### Categories

 You can tag libraries or top level classes, functions, and variables in their documentation with